LunarVim/Launch.nvim/README.md

 As I mentioned, this config is meant as a starting point for people new to Neovim who want a familiar IDE experience.
 The config has a very simple structure that makes it easy to add new plugins.

+#### Migration guide to lazy from packer

+Now this config uses `lazy.nvim` as a plugin manager, so if you are migrating from packer you should probably remove `$HOME/.local/share/nvim` and re-open nvim to re-install the plugins to not face any issues.

 ## Install Neovim 0.9

 You can install Neovim with your package manager e.g. brew, apt, pacman etc.. but remember that when you update your packages Neovim may be upgraded to a newer version.